alexprut/Spider4Schema/README.md

 # Spider4Schema
 A Web Bot that crawls the http://Schema.org web site to retrieve all available Types and Properties in order to create some PHP microdata libraries.
+For generating Microdata semantics you can use the PHP library https://github.com/PAlexcom/PHPMicrodata.
-Created during the Google Summer of Code 2013 for my Joomla! project
+Created during the Google Summer of Code 2013 for my Joomla! project.

 # Documentation